 About the restoration and Conservation Award

-Our main office sits at 1518 South Flores.
-This one-story building was built in the 1870s and is constructed of pre-railroad era, white Texas limestone.
+The Ruhnke house is a one-story building.
+Built in the 1870’s and constructed of pre-railroad era, using white Texas limestone.
+Our office sits at 1518 South Flores.
 The original owner was Edward Ruhnke, Sr., a butcher who had his meat market and home in this building.
 With 12” thick original stone walls, the project preserves a truly exceptional example of the distinctive Texas structures built along the main mercantile routes in San Antonio.

-Next door is a two-story building, also fully restored to its original glory.
-It was built in the 1890s and is constructed of yellow brick.
+Fully restored to it’s original glory next door is a two-story building.
+Built in the 1890s and constructed of yellow brick.
 The original owner was C.A.
 Soule, a pharmacist who ran his pharmacy on the first floor and lived with his family upstairs.
 The project and its architect Saldana Architecture received a San Antonio Conservation Society Award in 2002.